-Mr. Netanyahu's exaggerated claims to speak not only for his own country, but for Jews throughout the world - not!
+What has been largely overlooked is Mr. Netanyahu’s exaggerated claims to speak not only for his own country, but for Jews throughout the world who are citizens of other countries, including American Jews.
+This, needless to say, he has no mandate to do.

 According to THE FORWARD, “We have survived into modern times because we haven’t relied on one leader—a king or prelate or pope—and instead embraced the fact that we are diverse in more ways than we can count…We’ve learned to find vitality and sustenance in a dynamic pluralism that resists centralization…Not all our lives are consumed with terror and hate.
 Not all our lives revolve around Israel.
 Editors at THE FORWARD have been penning editorials for more than a century, but we wouldn’t presume to speak for all Jews.
 Neither should anyone else.”